apollographql/apollo-client/docs/source/features/error-handling.md

 <h2>Managing errors</h2>
 explain why its important to handle errors and why Apollo puts focus on it.

+Catalog of types
+- errors in the graphql results
+- server internal errors
+- errors inside stuff like `update`
+- errors in your ui code
+- errors intenral in AC

 <h3 title="Error policies">Error policies</h3>
 explain error policies or link to API docs